SRJPE/JPE-datasets/scripts/rst/feather-river/feather-rst-effort.md

 -   7.8 % of values in the `trap_functioning` column are listed as NA.

--   NA % of values in the `trap_functioning` column state that the trap is not function at normal capacity.
+-   20.7 % of values in the `trap_functioning` column state that the
+    trap is not function at normal capacity.

 ### Variable: `fish_processed`